 - Now, I say this for your own benefit, not so I might throw a restraint14“restraint” the Greek word here refers to a rope with a slipknot – like a cowboy’s lasso – used to catch animals, and restrain them from escaping after they are caught. on you, but toward the honorable and devoted service to the Lord without distraction.

 - Now, if someone thinks he acts unjustly over his virgin daughter15“daughter” was added for clarity, as the Greek word for “virgin” here is feminine.
 Some translations alter verses 36-38 so they refer to a fiancée and his betrothed.
 Most translations which mistranslate these verses will mistranslate “virgin” as “betrothed”, completely leave out the clause “if she is past the bloom of youth”, and add the word “passion” somewhere to make this interpretation fit.
 Further, in verse 38 they will usually mistranslate the Greek verb which means “to give in marriage” (and more specifically to betroth a daughter to a husband) as “marry” or something similar. – if she is past the bloom of youth16“past the bloom of youth” is one word in Greek.
 There are two views as to its meaning.
 (1) “The bloom of youth” refers to menstruation and “past” this bloom means the girl has not only begun to menstruate, but also has been menstruating long enough to be regular.
 Historically, this would’ve happened at 15-16 years old, though women did marry younger.
 (2) “Past the bloom of youth” refers to a woman who is past her prime and thus past the ideal age to be married; i.e. an “old maid”.
 Some ancient sources fixed this at 20 years old. and thus ought17“ought” is the weakest possible way to translate the Greek word used here.
 It more literally means “is morally or legally obligated” The word was originally a financial term that literally meant to owe or be indebted to.
 (It’s used of debts in Matthew 18:28, 30, and 34.)
-In New Testament times, it referred to anything which someone was legally or morally obligated to do, which included obligations to the gods. to be married – let him do as he wishes; he doesn’t sin, let her18literally “let them marry” as the verb here is plural, referring either to multiple daughters, or more likely the daughters in general of the men Paul was addressing.
-Since English doesn’t have a plural feminine pronoun (they/them in a feminine form) it was changed to “she” to prevent anyone thinking that Paul was condoning a father marrying his daughter, which is incest and thoroughly condemned elsewhere in the Bible. marry.
+In New Testament times, it referred to anything which someone was legally or morally obligated to do, which included obligations to the gods. to be married – let him do what he wishes; he doesn’t sin, let the daughters marry.

-- But a man who has stood firm in his heart (not having a need, but having authority over his own will) and has judged in his own heart to keep the virgin with himself, he will do well.
+- But a man who has stood firm in his heart (not having a need, but having authority over his own will) and has judged this in his own heart to keep his own virgin daughter, he will do well.

-- A wife has been bound for as long as her husband lives.
+- A wife has been bound for as long a time as her husband lives.
 But if her husband dies, she’s free to be married to who she wishes, but only in the Lord.

 - But in my opinion, she’s more blessed if she remains the way she is; and I think I also have God’s Spirit.